 We also reserve the right to remove any content, at any time and at our sole discretion, under specific circumstances, such as intervened illegality, products of questionable legality or that do not align to our brand and image, among others.

 - Ads may not feature images, wording or phrases included solely to generate user’s attention and increase click through.
 (For example: "Tell us if our products suck," “Kill fat”).

 - Ads cannot include personalized ad messaging and image techniques (including head shots) that give the user the impression that they will interact specifically with the person(s) highlighted within the campaign.

-- References in an ad or within the landing page that specifically targets customers of a given brand, in an attempt to entice them to click on the ad (for example: "Attention Bing Users") are also not allowed.
+- References in an ad or within the landing page that specifically targets customers of a given brand, in an attempt to entice them to click on the ad (for example: "Attention Microsoft Bing Users") are also not allowed.

 - Attention grabbing mechanisms and/or animation with the sole purpose of distracting the user via repetitive, rapid flashing, strobing or blinking tactics or has the potential to significantly distract users from editorial content or user experience are not allowed.
 This includes animated Graphics Interchange Format (GIF).

 - Text within image and video ads must comply with Microsoft Advertising policies.
 For example, text within the image ad or the image itself may not promote hate speech.

 Nudity, offensive advertising

 - Nudity is prohibited; cleavage and bare midriffs/chests are prohibited; clothing for men and women must provide good coverage and should not show excessive skin.